fedbiomed/fedbiomed/docs/support/troubleshooting.md

 ## Missing Python interpreter in Jupyter notebook

-If Fed-BioMed is installed in a virtual environment such as `virtualenv` or `conda`, executing `fedbiomed researcher -c <component-dir>` may not use the correct Python interpreter.
+If Fed-BioMed is installed in a virtual environment such as `virtualenv` or `conda`, executing `fedbiomed researcher -p <component-dir>` may not use the correct Python interpreter.
 This issue can be resolved by installing the necessary packages for the virtual environment tool, either automatically or by manually registering a Python kernel.

 For Conda users, installing `nb_conda_kernels` will automatically detect the Python interpreters from created virtual environments and allow you to select them.